 Croatia is a wonderful country and Dubrovnik is the perfect city for your wallet.
 It has history, culture, beaches, and the most flavorsome food all for a reasonable price.

-If you’re looking for a great place to stay, check out the Airbnb we rented.
-It’s a two bedroom apartment located in the center of Old Town.
+If you’re looking for a great place to stay, check out the Airbnb we rented in Old Town.
+It’s a two-bedroom apartment located in the center of Old Town.
 It has an incredible view of Gundulic Square from one of the two bedrooms and the living room.
 Right outside your door are two great restaurants and just a few feet away is the famous Stradun (which runs through the heart of the city).
 For reference, the apartment is located right behind the St. Blaise Church.